IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 belonging to that study).
 Click the Sort By drop-down list to choose your sort order.

-**Search Tips**

-Use the following guidelines to search effectively within a Network or a
-dataverse:

--  The default search syntax uses ``AND`` logic within individual fields.
-That is, if you enter more than one term, the search engine looks for all terms within a single field, such as title or abstract.
-   For example, if you enter ``United Nations report``, the results list any studies that include the terms *United*, *Nations*, and *report* within a single metadata field.
--  The search logic looks for multiple terms within a specific proximity to one another, and in the same field.
-The current proximity criteria is four words.
-That is, if you enter two search terms, both terms must be within four words of each other in the same field to be returned as a result.
-   For example, you might enter ``10 year`` in a basic search.
-If a study includes the string *10 millions deaths per year* within a metadata field, such as abstract, that study is not included in the search results.
-A study that contains the string *10 per year* within the abstract field is included in the search results.
--  During the index process that supports searches, periods are removed in strings and each term between periods is indexed individually.
-If you perform a basic search for a term that contains one or more periods, the search works because the analyzer applies the *AND* logic.
-If you search on a specific field, though, note that you should specify individually each component of the string between periods to return your results.
--  You can enter one term in the search field, and then search within those results for another term to narrow the results further.
-This might be more effective than searching for both terms at one time, if those terms do not meet the proximity and field limits specified previously.
-   You could search first for an author's name, and then search those results for a specific term in the title.
-If you try searching for both terms in the author and title fields together, you might not find the study for which you are looking.
-   For example, you can search the Harvard Dataverse Network for the following study:

-       *Gary King; Will Lowe, 2003, "10 Million International Dyadic Events", hdl:1902.1/FYXLAWZRIA UNF:3:um06qkr/1tAwpS4roUqAiw==
-       Murray Research Archive [Distributor]*

-   If you type ``King, 10 Million`` in the Search field and click Search, you see ``0 matches were found`` in the Results field.
-If you type ``10`` in the Search field and click Search, you see something like ``1621 matches were found`` in the Results field.
-   But if you first type ``King`` in the Search field and click Search, then type ``10 Million`` in the Search field and click Search again, you see something like ``4 matches were found`` in the Results field.

-View Studies / Download Data
+View Datasets / Download Data
 ========================

-**Cataloging Information**
+**Metadata**

-When a study is created, a set of *metadata* is associated with that study.
-This metadata is called the *Cataloging Information* for the study.
-When you select a study to view it, you first see the Cataloging Information tab listing the metadata associated with that study.
-This is the default view of a study.
+When a dataset is created, a set of *metadata* is associated with it.
+To view the metadata associated with a dataset, go to the dataset's page and click on the metadata tab.

-Cataloging Information contains numerous fields that help to describe the study.
-The amount of information you find for each study varies, based on what was entered by the author (Contributor) or Curator of that study.
-For example, one study might display the distributor, related material, and geographic coverage.
-Another study might display only the authors and the abstract.
-Every study includes the *Citation Information* fields in the Cataloging Information.
+Metadata contains numerous fields that help to describe the dataset.
+The amount of information you find for each dataset varies, based on what was entered by the author (Contributor) or Curator of that dataset.
+For example, one dataset might display the distributor, related material, and geographic coverage.
+Another dataset might display only the authors and the abstract.
+Every dataset includes the *Citation Information* fields in the Cataloging Information.

-Note: A comprehensive list of all Cataloging Information fields is provided in the :ref:`List of Metadata References <metadata-references>`
+Note: A comprehensive list of all metadata fields is provided in the :ref:`List of Metadata References <metadata-references>`

-Cataloging Information is divided into four sections.
-These sections and their details are displayed only when the author (Contributor) or Curator provides the information when creating the study.
+Metadata is divided into four sections.
+These sections and their details are displayed only when the author (Contributor) or Curator provides the information when creating the dataset.
 Sections consist of the following:

--  Citation Information - These fields comprise the `citation <http://thedata.org/citation>`__ for the study, consisting of a global identifier for all studies and a UNF, or Universal Numerical Fingerprint, for studies that contain subsettable data files.
-It also can include information about authors, producers and distributors, and references to related studies or papers.
+-  Citation Information - These fields comprise the `citation <http://thedata.org/citation>`__ for the dataset, consisting of a global identifier for all datasets and a UNF, or Universal Numerical Fingerprint, for datasets that contain subsettable data files.
+It also can include information about authors, producers and distributors, and references to related datasets or papers.
--  Abstract and Scope - This section describes the research study, lists the study's data sets, and defines the study's geographical scope.
+-  Abstract and Scope - This section describes the research dataset, lists the study's data sets, and defines the study's geographical scope.
 -  Data Collection/Methodology - This section includes the technical
    details of how the author obtained the data.
--  Terms of Use - This information explains that the study requires users to accept a set of conditions or agreements before downloading or analyzing the data.
-If any *Terms of Use* text is displayed in the Cataloging Information section, you are prompted to accept the conditions when you click the download or analyze icons in the Files page.
+-  Terms of Use - This information explains that the dataset users to accept a set of conditions or agreements before downloading or analyzing the data.
+If any *Terms of Use* text is displayed in the Metadata section, you are prompted to accept the conditions when you click the download or analyze icons in the Files page.
-   Note: A study might not contain Terms of Use, but in some cases the original parent dataverse might have set conditions for all studies owned by that dataverse.
-In that case, the conditions are inherited by the study and you must accept these conditions before downloading files or analyzing the data.
+   Note: A dataset might not contain Terms of Use, but in some cases the original parent dataverse might have set conditions for all datasets owned by that dataverse.
+In that case, the conditions are inherited by the dataset and you must accept these conditions before downloading files or analyzing the data.

-**List of Study Files**
+**List of Dataset Files**

-When you view a study, click the Documentation, Data and Analysis tab to view a list of all electronic files associated with the study that were provided by the author or Curator.
+When you view a dataset, click the Documentation, Data and Analysis tab to view a list of all electronic files associated with the study that were provided by the author or Curator.